 Building the TUED community

 Following the roundtable, unions were invited to join TUED and designate a representative to serve on a Global Advisory Group.
-From early 2013 to the present (2017) 58 trade union bodies, including 4 Global Union Federations, 3 regional organizations, and 7 national centers.
-There are 10 allied organizations from the policy and academic communities.
+You can find the current list of participating unions and allies here.

-On May 1, 2013, TUED’s first ‘e-bulletin’ was sent out to 750 union leaders and staff spanning the global trade union movement.
-Today, the bulletin reaches over 2100 subscribers around the world.
-The bulletin consists of news and analysis pertaining to energy, as well as reports on trade union and social movements struggles from around the world.
-The e-bulletins are archived here.
+On May 1, 2013, TUED’s first electronic bulletin was sent out to 750 union leaders and staff spanning the global trade union movement.
+Today, the bulletin reaches several thousand subscribers around the world.
+The bulletin provides news and analysis pertaining to energy, as well as reports on trade union and social movement struggles from around the world.
+The bulletins are archived here.